FrancisCrickInstitute/anabfem/README.md

 [Alejandro Torres-Sánchez](https://torres-sanchez.xyz/) and Guillaume Salbreux (The Francis Crick Institute)

 ## Licence
-The code is provided under the non-commertial Crick licence.
+The code is provided under the Crick Non-commercial Licence Agreement v 2.0.
 Please, take a look at the licence file.